Razor and blades model: Applications

 This model has been used in several businesses for many years.

 Standard Oil

-With a monopoly in the American domestic market, Standard Oil and its owner, John D. Rockefeller, looked to China to expand their business.
-Representatives of Standard Oil gave away eight million kerosene lamps for free or sold them at greatly reduced prices to increase the demand for kerosene.
+With dominance in the American domestic market, Standard Oil and its owner, John D. Rockefeller, looked to China to expand their business.
+Representatives of Standard Oil gave away eight million kerosene lamps or sold them at greatly reduced prices to increase the demand for kerosene.

 Among American businessmen, this gave rise to the catchphrase "Oil for the lamps of China."
 Alice Tisdale Hobart's novel Oil for the Lamps of China was a fictional treatment of the phenomenon.